bosoninfo/Resource_Power-BI-Desktop/Chapter07/README.md

 - After you apply the setting, you can `Copy link` to share it.
 Or, you can click `Teams`, enter the channel, attach a message to it, and `Share`.
 - You will find your link is being shared in Teams now.

-## Republish a dataset to the Power BI Service.
+## Republish a dataset to the Power BI Service
 If you want to do some changes in Power BI Desktop, you may wish to republish the updated version.

 - Open `Countries Populations Final.pbix`, make a duplicate of `South America` page and rename it as `North America`.
 Drag and put it in front of `South America` to make them in alphabetically order, and amend the `Filters` setting accordingly.